 - When You Are Inspected…

-NSSF offers a federal form 4473 overlay free to its retail members.
+NSSF offers a federal form 4473 Overlay in its online store.
 This clear template is used as an overlay on a customer completed 4473 that helps your staff, store compliance managers and responsible persons ensure that all the questions on the form have been answered and answered in the correct way.
 Overlays can be requested online.

 Additional Compliance Resources